TSB Bank NZ

 TSB values independence more than any bank in New Zealand.
 They make it a priority that every Kiwi also enjoy the same opportunity when it comes to managing and growing their finances.
 Because of this, they provided banking and home loan options that are best suited for each individual to help them achieve their long term goals.

-TSB Mortgage Rates and Payments
+TSB Mortgage Interest Rates and Payments

 When you apply for a home loan with TSB, you’re required to make a minimum deposit of 20% which has an annual TSB mortgage rate of 2.89% for a 6-month term, depending on your choice.
 If you make a deposit less than 20% of your home loan, you can get a standard rate of 3.69% per annum for the same period of six months.
 You may also access TSB's mortgage calculator to know how much your repayments could be within a given period.
 You can choose a fixed rate basis anywhere between six to five years or select from TSB's home loan options according to your income.